claytonjwong/Algorithms-Stanford/course4/floyd_warshall/README.md

             }
             for( auto k{ 2 }; k <= N; ++k ) for( auto i{ 2 }; i <= N; ++i ) for( auto j{ 2 }; j <= N; ++j ) // for each i,j,
             {
-                // Note: let (1...k-1) denote a path which is only comprised of vertices [1:k-1], that is 1 inclusive to k-1 inclusive
+                // Note: let (1...k-1) denote a path which is only comprised of candidate vertices [1:k-1], that is 1 inclusive to k-1 inclusive
-                //       this does NOT mean that all of these vertices are included in this path, but these vertices are the only potential candidates
+                //       this does NOT mean that all of these candidate vertices are included in this path, but these vertices are the only candidates
                 //       which may potentially be included in the path ( this is a fundamental concept of this algorithm to create overlapping subproblems! ) auto pre = dp[ i ][ j ][ k-1 ],                         // (pre)vious cost of path i -> (1...k-1) -> j  ( without k )
                      Cik = dp[ i ][ k ][ k-1 ],                         // cost of path i -> (1...k-1) -> k